Longhorns vs. Hurricanes: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Miami (FL): Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 2 seed Texas Longhorns (29-8) will compete for a spot in the NCAA Tournament Final Four against the No. 5 seed Miami Hurricanes (28-7) on Sunday at T-Mobile Center.
-Oddsmakers have installed as 3.5-point favorites to win the final game in the Midwest Region bracket, which begins at 5:05 PM, airing on CBS.
-The over/under is 149.5 in the matchup.
+The No. 2 seed Texas Longhorns (29-8) are 3.5-point favorites to advance to the Final Four when they play the No. 5 seed Miami Hurricanes (28-7) in the NCAA Tournament Elite Eight on Sunday at T-Mobile Center, airing on CBS starting at 5:05 PM.
+The matchup has an over/under of 149.5 points.

 Texas vs. Miami (FL) Odds & Info